colinhacks/zshy/README.md

 ### How does extension rewriting work?

+`zshy` uses the [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to rewrite file extensions during the `tsc` build process.
+This makes it possible to generate CJS and ESM build outputs side-by-side.

+Depending on the build format being targeted, `zshy` will:

+- Rewrite `.ts` imports/exports to `.js`/`.cjs`/`.mjs`
+- Rewrite extensionless imports/exports to `.js`/`.cjs`/`.mjs`
+- Rewrite `.js` imports/exports to `.cjs`/`.mjs`
+- Rename build output files to `.cjs`/`.mjs`/`.d.cts`/`.d.mts`

-`zshy` uses the [TypeScript Compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to perform extension rewriting during the `tsc` build process.
-TypeScript provides dedicated hooks for performing such transforms (though they are criminally under-utilized, until now!):
+TypeScript provides dedicated hooks for performing such transforms (though they are criminally under-utilized).

 - **`ts.TransformerFactory`**: Provides AST transformations to rewrite import/export extensions before module conversion
 - **`ts.CompilerHost#writeFile`**: Handles output file extension changes (`.js` → `.cjs`/`.mjs`)

 > **Comparison** — `tshy` was designed to enable dual-package builds powered by the `tsc` compiler.
 To make this work, it relies on a specific file structure and the creation of temporary `package.json` files to accommodate the various idiosyncrasies of Node.js module resolution.
-TypeScript provides a robust API for AST transformations (`ts.TransformerFactory`) that `tshy` does not take advantage of.
+It also requires the use of separate `dist/esm` and `dist/cjs` build subdirectories.

 <br/>